Board of Education

 Ms. Keller was elected to her post in February 2018.
 Her term will expire in February 2022.
 As a fourth-generation East Tulsa resident, Ms. Keller attended Disney Elementary School, Foster Middle School (currently East Central Junior High School) and East Central High School.
 Ms. Keller graduated from the University of Tulsa with a bachelor’s degree in history and received her teaching certification from Northeastern State University.
 Ms. Keller is currently working on her master’s degree in history at the University of Tulsa.
 Ms. Keller began teaching at Owasso Ram Academy in 2006 as a history teacher.
 She was selected as Teacher of the Year at the Ram Academy in 2011.
 Ms. Keller is an active member of the Oklahoma Education Association.

-Schools in Ms. Keller's election district include: Columbus, Cooper, Disney, Kerr, Lindbergh, Lewis and Clark, Peary, Skelly, East Central Jr. High and East Central High School.
+Schools in Ms. Keller's election district include: Cooper, Disney, Huerta, Kerr, Lindbergh, Lewis and Clark, Peary, Skelly, East Central Jr. High and East Central High School.

 DR. CINDY DECKER

-Dr. Cindy Gustafson Decker was appointed to the Board of Education in May 2015 to fill a vacancy.
+Dr. Cindy Gustafson Decker was first appointed by the Board of Education in May 2015 to fill a vacancy and then elected to her post February 2016.
 Her term will expire in February 2020.

 Dr. Decker and her husband Jason have two children, Fairlyn and Morgan.

-Schools in Dr. Decker's election district include Eliot, Lanier, and Wright elementary schools; Mayo Demonstration School; and Edison Preparatory School.
+Schools in Dr. Decker's election district include Eliot, Lanier, Mayo, and Wright elementary schools and Edison Preparatory School.

 MS. RUTH ANN FATE